tuan882612/test-api/README.md

 # python-flask-api
-just an experimental place to learn flask with docker
+just an experimental place to learn flask along with docker